survivejs/react-book/manuscript/04_implementing_notes.md

 Instead it can be valuable to use a proper indexing scheme here.
 Normally this is solved by a backend.
 As we don't have one yet, we'll need to improvise something.
 A standard known as [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) describes a good way to do this.
 We'll be using Node.js implementation of it.

+Invoke

+> npm i node-uuid --save

-Invoke `npm i node-uuid --save` at project root to get it installed.
+at the project root to get it installed.
 If you open up Node.js cli (`node`) and try the following, you can see what kind of ids it outputs.

 ```javascript
 > uuid = require('node-uuid')